 - Discover GeoClear through MCP

-- Independently verify the receipt later if needed
+- Independently verify the record later if needed

 This turns location from an API response into a verifiable primitive.
 The agent does not just receive data.
-It receives a location receipt it can pass downstream.
+It receives a location record it can pass downstream.

 When location becomes an instruction